trifectatechfoundation/teach-rs/.github/ISSUE_TEMPLATE/collaboration-request.md

 ---

-**Is this request?
+**What part is this request for?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what area you want to work on.

 **Describe what you plan to do**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you plan to do.

 **Describe how you would like to be helped or contacted** A clear and concise description of any alternative solutions or features you've considered.